 Sima is just a messenger too…

-Sima has taken the brunt of most outrage out there, and obviously running M.B.A., I empathise with her the most.
+Sima has taken the brunt of most outrage out there, and obviously having been her place myself, I empathise with her the most.
 She is a middle(wo)man, and her job is to provide liquidity in the marriage market.
 If you’re illiquid, her job also involves providing timely feedback so you can either “compromise” or switch to “the love market”.

 She doesn’t invent the criteria, they are handed to her by clients, who are mostly parents.
 Through years of doing what she does, she’s noticed patterns in what works and what doesn’t, and applies that to her job.
 At the end of the day, she is merely a messenger, she is not the problem.